| runSimulation {simFrame} | R Documentation |

 (sample).

-In every simulation run, fun
+In every simulation run, fun is evaluated using try.
+Hence

 no results are lost if computations fail in any of the simulation runs.

-is a wrapper for runSimulation
+runSim is a wrapper for runSimulation.

 Value

-An object of class "SimResults"
+An object of class "SimResults".

 Methods

-x = "ANY", setup = "ANY", nrep = "ANY", control = "missing"
+x = "ANY", setup = "ANY", nrep = "ANY", control = "missing"-

 convenience wrapper that allows the slots of

-to be supplied as arguments x = "data.frame", setup = "missing", nrep = "missing", control = "SimControl"
+controlto be supplied as arguments x = "data.frame", setup = "missing", nrep = "missing", control = "SimControl"run a simulation experiment based on real data without repetitions (probably useless, but for completeness).

-x = "data.frame", setup = "missing", nrep = "numeric", control = "SimControl"
+x = "data.frame", setup = "missing", nrep = "numeric", control = "SimControl"run a simulation experiment based on real data with repetitions.

-x = "data.frame", setup = "SampleSetup", nrep = "missing", control = "SimControl"
+x = "data.frame", setup = "SampleSetup", nrep = "missing", control = "SimControl"run a design-based simulation experiment with previously set up samples.

-x = "data.frame", setup = "VirtualSampleControl", nrep = "missing", control = "SimControl"
+x = "data.frame", setup = "VirtualSampleControl", nrep = "missing", control = "SimControl"run a design-based simulation experiment.

-x = "VirtualDataControl", setup = "missing", nrep = "missing", control = "SimControl"
+x = "VirtualDataControl", setup = "missing", nrep = "missing", control = "SimControl"run a model-based simulation experiment without repetitions (probably useless, but for completeness).

-x = "VirtualDataControl", setup = "missing", nrep = "numeric", control = "SimControl"
+x = "VirtualDataControl", setup = "missing", nrep = "numeric", control = "SimControl"run a model-based simulation experiment with repetitions.

-run a simulation experiment using a mixed simulation design without repetitions (probably useless, but for completeness).
+x = "VirtualDataControl", setup = "VirtualSampleControl", nrep = "missing", control = "SimControl"run a simulation experiment using a mixed simulation design without repetitions (probably useless, but for completeness).

-x = "VirtualDataControl", setup = "VirtualSampleControl", nrep = "numeric", control = "SimControl"
+x = "VirtualDataControl", setup = "VirtualSampleControl", nrep = "numeric", control = "SimControl"run a simulation experiment using a mixed simulation design with repetitions.

 Author(s)